JChi23/OECCScheduler/README.md

 # OECCScheduler v.
 2.5
-A PyQt Surgery Scheduler for MEP
+A PyQt Surgery Scheduler for MVP

 v.
 2.5